Lazice/KitC-fanfictions/wips/He-Who-Loses.md

 I probably would've listened to him _if_ he wasn't such a Weird Little Math Freak.
 ***

-The dome shaped glass roof of their enclosure had always seemed to be an odd choice.
-Curved glass, with their polished bronze frames section the roof into eights.
+The dome shaped roof atop their enclosure, had always seemed an odd choice.
+Curved glass, with polished bronze framing roof into eights.
 Octogonal if one could lie down in the centre and look upwards.

 No one ever does it.
 Because there is no room in the middle that could do that.

-Also because no one is really stupid enough to actually do that, because they've alll got things to do!
-Why do they do that?
-Well I would know.
+Also because no one has the time to actually do that, they've all got things to do.
+And the sky is scary. 've tried looking directly at it before...
+Well, save that conversation.
+Don't think you'll want to hear about that now.

 The steel gate in front of aer room always sat too loud.
 But just the right amount of loud, to have everyone else in the room's attention on it whenever anything happens.
 No it's not a stark reminder.
 It's gentle, much gentler, as it never spoke of what happens inside here.
 What happens inside, is kept inside.
 So ae could keep being the role, that the Zoran outside had carved for aer.

 There were also himself and his insides.
 Marked with the mistakes that lead him to this situation.
-Mom could always just fix him up, yes.
-But oh how he wouldn't want it any.
+Mom would fix him up, yes.
+But he doesn't want any of that, did he.

 ***
-Zoran hums to himself as he swings his legs off from his bed.
-It creaks along with his charming little tunes!
+Zoran sings a jaunty song to whomever, he swings his legs off from his bed.
+It creaks and sways along with his charming little tunes!

 Hit.
 A thud sounds at his right!